fariz-ysr/employee-attrition-analysis-ml-project/README.md

 - Identify the key drivers of employee attrition through exploratory data analysis
 - Build and compare machine learning models to predict which employees are at risk of leaving
-- Translate analytical findings into actionable retention strategies for HR leadership
+- Translate analytical findings into actionable retention strategies

 ---